Donald Trump Blocked Re-Nomination Of Obama’s Pick For U.N. Committee On Racism, Won’t Name Replacement

 As Politico reported, the White House intervened to prevent the expected re-nomination of human rights lawyer Gay McDougall, who was originally tapped by Obama to serve on the 18-member U.N.
 Committee on the Elimination of Racial Discrimination.
 As the report noted, it was the latest instance of the United States pulling away from international bodies, especially on issues related to human rights.

-An unnamed State Department officials spoke about the move to Politico, saying “it cements the narrative that the Americans just don’t care about these kinds of things anymore.”
+An unnamed State Department official spoke about the move to Politico, saying “it cements the narrative that the Americans just don’t care about these kinds of things anymore.”

 A senior Trump administration official said that the decision to pull back from the committee “in no way diminishes our global leadership on efforts to eliminate racial discrimination.”